alf-tool/alf-core/README.md

 where the argument is a relational expression in Alf's Lispy dialect, which is detailed in the next section.

+## Getting started with the Ruby API

+### Calling commands 'ala' shell

+For simple cases, the easiest way of using Alf in ruby is probably to mimic what you have in shell:

+    # in shell
+    alf restrict suppliers -- "city == 'Paris'"

+    # in ruby
+    #   - create an engine on an environment (see section about environments later)
+    #   - run a command
+    #   - op is a thread-safe enumerable of tuples, see the Lispy section below)
+    #
+    lispy = Alf.lispy(Alf::Environment.examples)
+    op = lispy.run(['restrict', 'suppliers', '--', "city == 'Paris'"])

+If this kind of API is not sufficiently expressive for you, you'll have to learn the APIs deeper, for example with the Lispy functional style that Alf provides, and which is covered in next section.

-# Alf's Lispy expressions and Ruby API
+### Lispy expressions

-If you tke a look at .alf example files, you'll find functional ruby expressions like the following (examples/minus.alf):
+If you take a look at .alf example files, you'll find functional ruby expressions like the following (examples/minus.alf):

     # Give all suppliers, except those living in Paris